xiongbo010/xiongbo010.github.io/_pages/research.md

 ### Research Interests

 Humans understand the world by establishing entities, concepts, and their mutual relationships.
 My research aims to enable machines to "understand" the world like humans.
-To achieve this, I focus on two main areas:
+To achieve this, I focus on two primal areas:

+- **Relational machine learning**

 ##### Relational machine learning